common-voice/commonvoice-fr/DeepSpeech/CONTRIBUTING.md

     alphabet file can be re-used, when doing transfer-learning from English checkpoints for example.
- - lm_evaluate_range, if non empty, this will perform a LM alpha/beta evaluation the parameter is expected to be a space-separated list of comma-separated "lm_alpha,lm_beta" values, e.g., "0.5,1.5 0.6,1.4"
+ - lm_evaluate_range, if non empty, this will perform a LM alpha/beta evaluation the parameter is expected to be of the form: lm_alpha_max,lm_beta_max,n_trials.
+    See upstream lm_optimizer.py for details

 Some parameters for the model itself:
  - `batch_size` to specify the batch size for training, dev and test dataset